Mark Cullen (English footballer): Non-League

 On 22 February 2022, Cullen signed an 18-month contract with AFC Fylde of the National League North after joining on a free transfer; manager Jim Bentley admitted that "I have tried to sign him on a few occasions in the past".
 Having played as a substitute in a defeat to Darlington at Mill Farm later that day, he marked his full debut four days later with a goal in a 2–0 win at Blyth Spartans.
 However, he ruptured his Anterior cruciate ligament during his fourth appearance for the "Coasters" and was ruled out for the rest of the 2021–22 season.
 He did not feature in the 2022–23 campaign and was released upon the conclusion of the season.

 Cullen went on to join Bamber Bridge of the Northern Premier League Premier Division.
 He scored a hat-trick in a 7–4 win at Lancaster City in the quarter-finals of the FA Challenge Trophy.
 He ended the 2023–24 season with seven goals from 34 games.
 He scored five goals in 27 matches during the 2024–25 campaign.
+After two years working as a parcel courier, he was appointed Football Enrichment Officer at Blackpool's Community Trust in November 2025.
+He retired from playing at the end of the 2025–26 season.